 Csába Csáki is currently a member of the Monetary Board of the Hungarian National Bank.
 He is formerly the Senior Advisor of Strategy and Policy for the Rural Development Division of the World Bank.
 Csáki was Past Senior Agricultural Adviser for the Europe and Central Division of Agriculture Industry and Finance of the World Bank.
 He is also former Professor at Budapest University of Economic Sciences.
 Csáki is former Rector at Budapest University and former Task Leader of the Food and Agriculture Project for the International Institute for Applied Systems Analysis, located in Laxenburg, Austria.

 IPC Member since 2003.

 H.S.
-Dillon is currently the Executive Director of the Centre for Agricultural Policy Studies for Governance Reform in Indonesia.
+Dillon is currently Presidential Special Envoy for Poverty Alleviation.
+Proir to his current position, he was the Executive Director of the Centre for Agricultural Policy Studies for Governance Reform in Indonesia.
 Dillon originally joined the government as the Secretary of Rural Dynamics Study Agro-Economic Survey under the Ministry of Agriculture in 1974.
 Dillon later became the Director of the Commodity Analysis Division in the Ministry of Agriculture from 1985 to 1990.
 He became the Assistant to the Minister of Agriculture for Commodity Trade and Development in 1990.
 He has served as commissioner for the National Commission on Human Rights and has been a member of the Council for the National Economy and the Joint [Anticorruption] Investigation Team.
 Dillon is a strong advocate for agriculture and agriculture-based industrialization in Indonesia.

 Former Commissioner for Agriculture